Why Sinéad O'Connor's 1992 'Saturday Night Live' appearance was 'like a canceling'

 While footage of the Nothing Compares 2 You music video is seen in the documentary, the Prince estate declined to license the song for the film, which Ferguson chose to see as a "fantastic creative challenge" to refocus the narrative on the song's personal meaning to her subject.
 "She was thinking about her mother when she's crying in the video, so we needed to include that and were granted access to the rushes of the video," she says, adding that was the extent she intended to address Prince.
 "We had no intention to discuss it at all."

 Following the period covered by Nothing Compares, O'Connor continued to release albums and redefine her public image.
 In 2018, she converted to Islam and changed her name to Shuhada' Sadaqat.
 (She continues to perform and record music by her birth name.)
-When Nothing Compares premiered at the Sundance Film Festival in January 2022, O'Connor suffered a devastating personal loss when her son, Shane, died in an apparent suicide and the singer herself was hospitalized.
+When Nothing Compares premiered at the Sundance Film Festival in January 2022, O'Connor had recently suffered a devastating personal loss when her son, Shane, died in an apparent suicide and the singer herself was hospitalized.

-Ferguson understandably declines to discuss the singer's public struggles.
-"I do know that she's been supportive of the film," she says, adding that she's not certain that O'Connor has viewed the final cut.
+Ferguson understandably declined to discuss the singer's public struggles in our interview last year.
+"I do know that she's been supportive of the film," she says.
 "She's been posting lots and lots about the film on Facebook and we're delighted to see that."

-Ferguson says that she'd also be delighted to continue to tell O'Connor's life story across multiple documentaries.
-"She deserves ten documentaries!
-She's onto her 11th studio album, and it may not be [matching] the commercial success of her earlier albums, but he's certainly been making the music that she's set out to do.
-There's a lot of films to be made about her: she's iconic."

 "What I hope and what I'm finding again at these screenings is that I'm getting all of these 15-year-old girls coming up with their eyes flashing at the end of the screenings," Ferguson continues.
 "Showing somebody as bold and brave as Sinéad maybe inspires them to keep fighting the good fight."